Advanced Open Water Diver

 The knowledge and skills you get in the Advanced Open Water Diver course vary with your interest and the adventures you have, but include:

 You use all the basic scuba gear including your underwater compass.
-Depending on which three adventure dives you pick, you may also try out underwater photography equipment , DPVs (underwater scooters), a dive light, a dry suit, lift bags, a dive flag/float or other specialty gear.
+Depending on which three adventure dives you pick, you may also be introduced to underwater photography equipment , a dive light, lift bags, a dive flag/float or other specialty gear.

-After you've tried a specialty in the Advanced Open Water Diver course, you'll probably want to take the whole course and learn more : Taste the fun and adventure
+After you've tried a specialty in the Advanced Open Water Diver course, you'll probably want to take that Specialty Course and learn more : Choose your next adventure!